Felipe-Rubin/MIPS-Monocycle-32-bits/README.md

 LW, SW, ADDU, ADDIU, SLT, SLTIU, BEQ,
 BNE, ANDI, LUI, ORI, XORI, SLL, SRL

-#If you have any questions, feel free to ask.

 #You can see in Architecture.png what we "modified".

 #In the file called "tp2_20171-5.pdf" you can, in Brazillian Portuguese, what the our job was.

+#For simulation, please change the path of the files containing the RAM and instructions as explained in
+ram.vhd, InstructionMemory.vhd

+#If you have any questions, feel free to ask.

 #Side-Note: